camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 Each task has a field indicating the follow up date of that task.
 The Query API can be used to query for tasks that need to be followed up on, before or after a certain date.

-There is an activity extension which allows you to specify an expression in your task-definition to set the initial follow up date of a task when it is created.
+There is an extension attribute that allows you to specify an expression in a task definition to set the initial follow up date of a task when it is created.
 The expression should always resolve to a `java.util.Date`, `java.util.String` ([ISO8601](http://en.wikipedia.org/wiki/ISO_8601) formatted) or `null`.
 When using ISO8601 formatted Strings, you may either specify an exact point in time or a time period relative to the time the task is created.

 ```xml
 <humanTask id="theTask" name="Important task" camunda:followUpDate="${dateVariable}"/>